lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 ..
 This section should provide a brief, top-level description of the page.

-Most RSP users will find Jupyter Notebooks to be the most efficient and powerful way to interact with the DP0.2 data set.
+Most RSP users will find Jupyter Notebooks to be the most efficient and powerful way to interact with the LSST data sets.
-For DP0.2, Jupyter Notebooks will be the primary way to access images.

 **Always save and shutdown all notebooks and log out of JupyterLab when you are done your day's work.**
 This is important to preserve resources for other users and to ensure you re-enter the RSP in a known state every time.
+To help users avoid issues with stale instances, sessions will be automatically shut-down after 5 days of inactivity, or after 25 days.

 .. _NB-Intro-Login: